BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Dev teams can use canary deployment, a form of production deployment, to slowly test live changes on production systems.
 Think of it like inviting a small number of users to participate in a beta test, but without requiring them to opt in -- or even know that a test is ongoing.

-To test new code, it's best to actually run it in production.
-But rather than switch all traffic over to the new code immediately, canary deployments enable developers to slowly route portions of the traffic over to the new code and test it before the migration finishes.
+To test code, it's best to actually run it in production.
+But rather than switch all traffic over to the code immediately, canary deployments enable developers to slowly route portions of the traffic over to the code and test it before the migration finishes.
 This process makes it easier and faster to catch issues, and it means that you might only impact 10% of your customers -- instead of 100%.

-Developers can also execute a canary deployment directly through a new option in API Gateway.
-They can set up a canary in any given stage of a deployment to route some percentage of traffic to the new endpoints.
+Developers can also execute a canary deployment directly through a option in API Gateway.
+They can set up a canary in any given stage of a deployment to route some percentage of traffic to the endpoints.

 Canary deployments with API Gateway

 Developers can create canary deployments through API Gateway on individual stages of the API.
-Create a new canary deployment on a stage to get started, and then specify the percentage of requests to direct to the current version, as well as the new deployment.
+Create a canary deployment on a stage to get started, and then specify the percentage of requests to direct to the current version, as well as the deployment.

 Additionally, you can specify to only override stage variables, which are name-value pairs defined as configuration attributes -- even if you don't want to change any code.
-For example, if a stage variable contained the name of a DynamoDB table for data storage, a developer could slowly shift over to a different DynamoDB table by creating a new canary deployment and overriding that stage variable.
+For example, if a stage variable contained the name of a DynamoDB table for data storage, a developer could slowly shift over to a different DynamoDB table by creating a canary deployment and overriding that stage variable.

-After creating the new canary, developers deploy the API to the stage with the canary enabled.
+After creating the canary, developers deploy the API to the stage with the canary enabled.
 When initiating this deployment, AWS informs developers that this deployment will be pushed to the canary, not the production API.